fadden/nulib2/nufxlib/README.txt

 Mac OS X
 ========

-This works just like the UNIX version, with the exception that when you link against nufxlib, your project must also link against the Carbon framework.
+This works just like the UNIX version, but includes support for resource forks and Finder file/aux types.
-This can be done in ProjectBuilder by using the Add Framework option in the Project menu, or by adding "-framework Carbon" to the gcc command line.

-You'll see some warnings due to some namespace collisions between nufxlib and Carbon, but everything will work fine.
-Carbon is used to provide support for file types and resource forks.
+Tested with Xcode v5.1.1 and Mac OS 10.8.5.

 Win32